oengels/GettingAndCleaningData/codebook.md

 These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

+## Cleanded result set

+### Total number of records / observations: 180 with 563 variables

 All measures are of the type Numeric

 tBodyAcc.meanX